kgdunn/pid-book/univariate-review/univariate-review.rst

 As one sees from the above figures, the distribution from these averages quickly takes the shape of the so-called *normal distribution*.
 As :math:`M` increases, the y-axis starts to form a peak.

-What is the engineering significance of this averaging process (which is really just a weighted summ)?
+What is the engineering significance of this averaging process (which is really just a weighted sum)?
 Many of the quantities we measure are bulk properties, such as viscosity, density, or particle size.
 We can conceptually imagine that the bulk property measured is the combination of the same property, measured on smaller and smaller components.
 Even if the value measured on the smaller component is not normally distributed, the bulk property will be as if it came from a normal distribution.

 Independence
 ~~~~~~~~~~~~~~~~~~~~~